dnce17/sparcs_descriptive_2022/README.md

 2. pip install -r requirements.txt
     * This installs all packages needed
 3. To run, you can either:
-    * run each line individually with Shift + Ctrl key
+    * run each line individually
     * python sparcs.py
         * This runs the entire file